P-Bao/FlumenData/README.md

 - ✅ **Tier 2 – Analytics & Development**: JupyterLab
 - ✅ **Tier 3 – SQL & BI**: Trino, Superset

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guide](docs/development/contributing.md) for details.

 Key guidelines:
 - All code and comments in English
 - Update both EN and PT documentation